emacs-mirror/emacs/mps/manual/source/reference/index.rst

     if you ask for too many size classes: in this case, combine some small adjacent classes.
 Returns :c:macro:`MPS_RES_PARAM` if the pool doesn't support segregated allocation caches.

+    After this function returns, the array of size classes pointed to be *classes* is no longer needed and may be discarded.
+The segregated allocation cache pointed to by *sac_o* persists until it is destroyed by calling :c:func:`mps_sac_destroy`.

     This function creates an allocation cache whose :term:`free list` is segregated into the given size classes.
 The cache can get more